CMSgov/qpp-measures-data/CONTRIBUTING.md

 To create a new perfomance year for measures, run `npm run init:measures $YEAR`.
 This will create all the necessary folders and files for the new year, as well as increment the quality eMeasureIds and remove last year's spec links from the new measures-data file.
 REQUIRED: The file [constants.ts](./constants.ts) should also be updated to include the new performance year in the `validPerformanceYears` array.

 New measures and updates to old measures are handled the same as each other.
-A CSV file with the proposed changes should be placed in the updates/measures/$YEAR folder.
+A CSV Change Request file (CR) with the proposed changes should be placed in the updates/measures/$YEAR folder.
 IMPORTANT: Do *not* manually modify the changes.meta.json, this is updated automatically during the ingestion process.
 Once the update file is added, run `npm run update:measures $YEAR`.
 Errors during ingestion will be logged to your terminal, if any.
 NOTE FOR TESTING: You may add the -t flag to the above update script to run the ingestion without persisting to the change.meta file or measures-data file.

 Deleting measures is handled by the "Year Removed" field in the change request file.
 Removal change request files are handled in the same way as updates, outlined above.

+There is no need to ever change CR files after they have been processed.
+Future data corrections can either be handled in a new CR or via manual updates (see below).

+Most external changes will come to us in the form of a CR, but CRs are not required for measures-data.json changes.
+It is perfectly acceptable to manually update the measures-data.json file manually.
+This is best for quick data corrections or very small updates.
+Just make sure to run `npm run update:measures $YEAR` after you make the change to verify all validations pass.

 ### Adding/Updating Measures Strata

 The strata are modified by updating the qcdr and quality strata CSVs in the year's util directory, then running `npm run update:measures $YEAR`.
+Check earlier years for examples.

 ### Adding/Updating Spec URL files

 The specification links are added by placing the CSV or JSON files into the year's util directory, then running `npm run update:measures $YEAR`.
+Check earlier years for examples.

 ### Managing Allowed Programs for Measures